Chief Marketing Officer of Ideamotive. Travel addict and remote work advocate.

 GivenGain offers charities an easy-to-use fundraising platform.
 Besides the charities themselves, the platform can also be used by individuals.
 With the help of GivenGain’s solution, anyone can raise funds for the cause they believe in, for example by adding a special widget to their blog or website.

-Instacart is one of the biggest players of the grocery delivery industry.
+Instacart is one of the biggest players in the grocery delivery industry.
 Using either a web or a mobile app, users can add products offered by around 300 retailers with which the company partners.

 In the beginning, Instacart operated only in the United States, but since 2017 it also works on the Canadian market.
 Across the whole North America, the company delivers groceries in over 5,500 cities.